ArsenTech/arsentech.github.io/README.md

 - Made Every Service Clickable
 - Compressed Some Images
 - Updated Design of a 404 Page and Page When JS is Disabled
-- Added Button to Go Top
+- Added a Button to Go Top
-- It Has Gallery Page, But Now It Doesn't Because It is Replaced With a Downloads Page.
+- It has a Gallery Page, But Now It Doesn't Because It has been Replaced With a Downloads Page.
-- It used To use a JQuery, But now it is in Vanilla Javascript
+- It used to use jQuery, but now it is in Vanilla JavaScript
 - Added Loader
 - Added theme Color and Apple Touch Icon
 - Minified Entire Website Code